History of autism

+Autism before the term "autism" (until 1908)

+In European folklore

+Scholars have suggested that stories of changelings in European folklore may have originated as a folk explanation for autism.
+The tales involve young children being taken by fairies or other beings, and replaced by changelings.
+These children were "unresponsive, resistant to affection, did not express emotion, cried a lot or did not speak."
+Autism may not be initially apparent when a child is very young but become more clear over time, which contributed to the myth that a child had been replaced.
+(The connection between changeling tales and autism was first proposed in 2005 by Australian social scientist Julie Leask.
+She was prompted into the line of inquiry after hearing a modern mother claim her true child had been "stolen".)

+Autistic people before "autism"

-A few examples of autistic symptoms and treatments were described long before autism was named.
-The Table Talk of Martin Luther, compiled by his notetaker, Mathesius, contains the story of a 12-year-old boy who may have been severely autistic.
+Authors have identified cases, from long before the term "autism" was created, of people who perhaps today would have been diagnosed as autistic.
+The Table Talk of Martin Luther, compiled by his note taker, Mathesius, contains the story of a 12-year-old boy who may have been autistic with high support needs.
 The earliest well-documented case of autism is that of Hugh Blair of Borgue, as detailed in a 1747 court case in which his brother successfully petitioned to annul Blair's marriage to gain Blair's inheritance.

+Henry Cavendish was a prolific natural philosopher, first published in 1766.
+During his life, Cavendish was considered eccentric and his behaviour was described as "peculiarly shy" by contemporaries.
+When researching Cavendish as a subject for a 2001 article in the journal Neurology, neurologist Oliver Sacks determined that evidence for an ASD diagnosis was "almost overwhelming".

 The Wild Boy of Aveyron, a feral child found in 1798, showed several signs of autism.
 He was non-verbal during his teenage years, and his case was widely popular among society for its time.
-Such cases brought awareness to autism, and more research was conducted on the natural dimensions of human behavior.
-The medical student Jean Itard treated him with a behavioral program designed to help him form social attachments and to induce speech via imitation.
+Such cases brought awareness to autism and related disabilities, and more research was conducted on the natural dimensions of human behaviour.
+The medical student Jean Itard treated him with a behavioural program designed to help him form social attachments and to induce speech via imitation.